infraspecdev/infraspec.dev/content/blog/hive-to-unity-catalog-data-migration-databricks.md

 ## **Unseen Challenges: Key Insights We Gained During the Migration**

 As with any large-scale project, there were a few unexpected challenges along the way.
-One critical lesson we learned was the importance of removing migrated tables from Hive immediately after the migration.
+One critical lesson we learned was the importance of removing migrated tables from Hive immediately after the successful migration.
 Initially, we delayed this step, which led to users continuing to write to the old tables in Hive, causing data divergence.

 The takeaway? **Don’t wait to delete migrated tables from Hive**—doing so ensures data consistency and smoothes the